wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 The mapping of an individual HTTP method to a route is known as an endpoint.

+So you would have for example, a GET endpoint for fetching data, a POST endpoint for creating data, and a DELETE endpoint for deleting data, all using the same route.

 ## Local Development Testing

 One thing to note about testing REST API routes on a local WordPress installation is that you may need to enable a Permalink setting other than "Plain".

-This is because the REST API uses the same URL rewriting functionality as Permalinks to map the human-readable routes to the relevant internal request.
+This is because the REST API uses the same URL rewriting functionality as Permalinks to map the human-readable routes and endpoints to the relevant internal request.

 So if your local WordPress installation is using the default Plain permalink setting, change it to something like Post name.